 When it comes to signs of aging around the eyes, most people think crow's feet.
 Other contributors to a tired, aged appearance are sagging tissue in the upper and lower eyelids with a hollowing in some areas and bulging fat in other areas of the lower lids.
-Fortunately, you can correct these conditions through blepharoplasty with New Jersey board-certified plastic surgeon Dr. Sean Bidic, who is well-versed and highly skilled in the delicate procedure.
+Fortunately, you can correct these conditions through blepharoplasty with New Jersey plastic surgeons who are well-versed and highly skilled in the delicate procedure.

 If you're considering eyelid surgery in New Jersey, choose a surgeon with experience and results that exceed your expectations.
 Request your consultation online, or call (856) 362-8898 to schedule your appointment.